Terms of Service

 Third-Party Services

-- Independent Processing: Third-party providers are not considered processors or subprocessors of Personal Data with respect to Provider
+Provider Limitations: Provider has no control over Third-Party Services operations, assumes no liability for third-party service performance, and third-party providers are not considered processors or subprocessors of Personal Data with respect to Provider.

 Disclaimer